DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ## Conventions and Definitions

 - `x[a..]`: the subarray of `x` starting at index `a`, and extending to the last index of `x`
-- `x[a..b]`: the subarray of `x` starting at index `a` and ending at index `b`.
+- `x[a..b]`: the subarray of `x` starting at index `a` and ending immediately before index `b`.
 - `LOAD32_LE(p)`: returns a 32-bit unsigned integer from the 4-byte array `p`
 - `STORE32_LE(p, x)`: stores the 32-bit unsigned integer `x` into the 4-byte array  `p`

 ## HChaCha20

-`HChaCha20` is based on the construction and security proof used to create XSalsa20, an extended-nonce variant of Salsa20.
+`HChaCha20` is the subkey derivation step used by the extended-nonce ChaCha20 construction in this appendix.

 The `HChaCha20` function takes the following input parameters: